-The overall structure of the open calls is summarized in the figure below.
-Note that each Open Call provides key technologies that can be used as basis for development in the subsequent calls, while also the opposite interaction can be employed by later calls, e.g., Open Call #2 can pose additional requirements for the final outcomes of Open Call #1 projects.
+The overall structure of the Open Calls is summarized in the figure below.
+Note that each Open Call provides key technologies that can be used as basis for development in the subsequent calls, while also the opposite interaction can be employed by later calls, e.g., Open Call #3 can pose additional requirements for the final outcomes of Open Call #1&2 projects.

-In this technological framework, TrustChain Open Call #2 is thus closely related to Open Call #3 "Economics and democracy" and Open Call #4 "Multi chains support for NGI protocols".
-Better solutions to user privacy and data governance will ensure better data economics and democracy and subsequently encourage ways for multi-chain interaction to exchange data/assets.
-Thus, knowledge created within this Open Call #2 will be transferred / integrated into future Open Call #3 and Open Call #4 calls.
+In this technological framework, TrustChain Open Call #3 is thus closely related to Open Call #4 "Multi chains support for NGI protocols" and Open Call #5 "Green, Scalable and Sustainable DLT" as well as with technologies developed in Open Call #1 and #2.
+Better solutions for data economics and democracy will subsequently encourage ways for multi-chain interaction to exchange data/assets.
+Thus, knowledge created within this Open Call #3 will be transferred / integrated into future Open Call #4 and Open Call #5 calls.